 Our program returns the following:

 Earl Gray ['Oolong', 'English Breakfast', 'Chai', 'Chamomile']

-Finally, we print out both the tea that we have removed and our new list of teas.
+Finally, we print both the tea that we have removed and our new list of teas to the Python shell.

-pop() can process negative index values.
-Say that you have received a delivery from your supplier of Earl Gray, but you are now low on Chamomile tea.
+In addition, pop() can process negative index values.
+Say that you have received a delivery from your supplier of Earl Grey, but you are now low on Chamomile tea.
 You could use the following code to remove Chamomile from your list of teas:

 teas = ['Earl Gray', 'Oolong', 'English Breakfast', 'Chai', 'Chamomile'] remove_chamomile = teas.pop(-1) print(remove_chamomile) print(teas)

 We used the same code as we did in our first example.
 The only difference is that we have specified the index value -1, which refers to the last item in our list.
 So, our code removed Chamomile from our list of teas.

 An error will be returned if you try to remove an item that does not exist.